unbit/uwsgi-docs/ImperialMonitors.rst

 * ``uid`` (number) is the UID to run the vassal as.
 Required in :ref:`Tyrant` mode only.
 * ``gid`` (number) is the GID to run the vassal as.
 Required in :ref:`Tyrant` mode only.
 * ``socket`` (string) Socket for on demand vassal activation.
 If specified, vassal will be run in on demand mode.
-If ommited or empty, vassal will be run normally.
+If omitted or empty, vassal will be run normally.
 Go to :doc:`OnDemandVassals` for more information.

 ``amqp://`` -- Use an AMQP compliant message queue to announce events